Building up the body of Christ together.

-You can ride a bicycle with one pedal, but it sure is easier with two! – Indian male church planter
+You can ride a bicycle with one pedal, but it sure is easier with two! – Indian church planter

-Yet often times the church looks similar to surrounding cultures and religions, practicing a ‘caste system’ where one’s birth as male or female determines how one can serve Christ and his church.
+Yet often the church looks similar to surrounding cultures and religions, practicing a ‘caste system’ where one’s birth as male or female determines how one can serve Christ and his church.
 A Thai pastor commented, ‘It is so difficult to be a female pastor . . .
 Sometimes I ask God, “Why do you use me?”
 Sometimes my heart feels such pain and at times anger when I see males are more preferred.
 I am just trying to obey.’

 Both men and women need to remove obstacles and step up humbly to serve out of their giftedness to build up the body of Christ and impact the world.
-Motivation should not come from roles, rights, or pride.

 All of us, women and men, married and single, are responsible to employ God’s gifts for the benefit of others, as stewards of God’s grace, and for the praise and glory of Christ.
 All of us, therefore, are also responsible to enable all God’s people to exercise all the gifts that God has given for all the areas of service to which God calls the Church.
 We should not quench the Spirit by despising the ministry of any.
 The Cape Town Commitment II-F-3